 into and from OWL 2 and a translation into SWRL.

-(Reasoning on the Web with Semantics and Rules) and of the project ERGO (Authoring Clinical Practice Guidelines).
-ACE and its tools will also be used in an extension of the EU project MOLTO (Multilingual Online Translation).
+(Reasoning on the Web with Semantics and Rules) and of the Yale project ERGO (Authoring Clinical Practice Guidelines).
+Recently, ACE and its tools have been used in the EU project MOLTO (Multilingual Online Translation).